shiruken/hackintosh/README.md

 [FileVault](https://support.apple.com/en-us/HT204837) is used to encrypt the startup disk on your Hackintosh.
 Enabling it is entirely optional, but probably a good idea for the security conscious.
 Before turning on the feature, you will need to make sure that OpenCore is properly configured to interact with the encrypted drive.
 Follow the OpenCore Post-Install Guide to [prepare your config.plist file for use with FileVault](https://dortania.github.io/OpenCore-Post-Install/universal/security/filevault.html).

-The following changes were made:
+The following (optional) changes were made:

-* Misc
-  * Boot
-    * PollAppleHotKeys → **True**
+* `PollAppleHotKeys` → `True`
-  * Security
-    * AuthRestart → **True**
+* `AuthRestart` → `True`

-You can now enable FileVault under System Preferences > Security & Privacy > FileVault like on a real Mac.
+You can now enable FileVault in Security & Privacy in System Preferences like on a real Mac.
 Once the encryption process is complete, your account password will be required to decrypt the startup disk every time your Hackintosh starts up.

 ![FileVault Enabled](https://user-images.githubusercontent.com/867617/111537197-85106400-8741-11eb-93cb-889c22339e0e.png)